 The Dominican University Advantage

-Keep Working Part-time: Many of our students work while completing their degree.
+Keep Working: Many of our students work 20 to 30 hours per week - or more - while completing their degree.

 Get a 21st-Century Education: The Occupational Therapy program incorporates the latest research and trends in the ever-evolving field of practice.